 What Else Is in a Bag of Grass Seed?

 Every grass seed bag has an analysis label.
 It is usually on the back of the bag in super fine print.
 The label or tag will list what seed varieties are in the mix, and will show the inert matter, and weed and crop content.
 Avoid ugly weeds and grasses like annual rye, orchard grass, and coarse bladed K-31.
 Read the analysis label and only pay for the real grass seed.

 Small amounts of “inert” matter naturally occur in any grass seed bag.
 Inert matter includes seed hulls, stems and dust that are the natural residue of the seed cleaning process.
 Careful seed farmers strive to produce grass seed that is free of weed and crop with as little “inert” matter as possible.
 A master seed cleaner can clean and bag grass seed with less than two percent inert matter.
 “Inert” matter is what he throws away.
 The grass seed is what he keeps.

+Buyers beware!
 Mother Nature has let her grass grow for a billion years without any help from coatings or fillers.
-Buyers beware!
 These magic coatings and fillers are used as marketing distractions masking lesser quality grass seed.
-Grass seed buyers for national chains care not about the quality or weed and crop content but about keeping shelves full.
+Buyers for national companies care nothing about the grass seed quality or weed and crop content but about keeping their shelves full.
 We call it marketing magic, turning filler into gold.

 At the Grass Pad, we think Mother Nature put the magic in the grass seed.
 Green environmental magic in every green grass plant, we recommend more seed, not less.
 We put fifty pounds of grass seed in a fifty-pound bag and suggest you use it all.
 Overseeding provides genetic diversity and youthful vigor to grass habitat on the high plains as well as your home lawn.
 Mother Nature takes care of one; the Grass Pad takes care of the other.